 King University’s bachelor’s degree in Criminal Justice prepares you to join the workforce in the field of criminology and criminal justice.
 Graduates possess the competency and credentials to pursue a wide range of careers in corrections, law enforcement, community services, law, probation, public security, and beyond.
 In addition, the BS in Criminal Justice also lays a solid knowledge foundation for those who want to continue their studies in law school.

 |Child Protective Services||Game Warden|

 |Detective||Law enforcement officer|

 |Federal Agent||Fraud Investigation|

-Laptop computer with Microsoft Office 365, wireless and webcam capability is required.
+A laptop computer with Microsoft Office 365, wireless, and webcam capability is required.
 Microsoft Office 365 is available to all King students to load on the PC or Mac and is accessible at Office.com using their King University credentials.